nowsprinting/create-unity-project-action/README.md

 ## Example usage

-This example assumes that package.json is in the repository root, generates a new Unity project and runs the tests.
+This example assumes that package.json is in the repository root, creation a new Unity project and runs the tests.

 ```yaml
 on: